jaymzh/sugarjar/README.md

 It is common for a PR to go back and forth with a variety of nits, lint fixes, typos, etc. that can muddy history.
 So many projects will "squash and merge" when they accept a pull request.
-Howevet, that means `git branch -d <branch>` doesn't work.
+However, that means `git branch -d <branch>` doesn't work.
 Git will tell you the branch isn't fully merged.
 You can, of course `git branch -D <branch>`, but that does no safety checks at all, it forces the deletion.